We've got talent. We're missing a flywheel.

 Dear Minister, Secretary of State,

-As the startup sector, we are on the frontlines of technological innovation.
-We are building the companies that envision and shape our digital future.
-This benefits all of the Netherlands.
+As a startup sector, we're on the front line of technological innovation.
+We're building the companies that conceptualize and shape our digital future.
+All of the Netherlands benefits from this.
 Dutch startups created 151,000 jobs in more than 50 cities.
 Not only do startups generate a lot of money for the economy, but we also actively invest in the next generation of Dutch top talent.

-As a sector, we need to compete with companies from all over the world—from Silicon Valley to London.
-However, a recent study by the government has shown that this battle is becoming increasingly difficult, particularly due to a lack of employee participation.
-Our country ranks 22nd out of a list of 25 countries.
-In the United States, a company going public has 19% owned by employees, while this is only 4% in the Netherlands.
+As a sector, we have to compete with companies from around the world—from Silicon Valley to London.
+However, recent research by the government has shown that this fight is getting increasingly difficult, especially due to a lack of employee participation.
+Our country ranks 22nd out of 25 countries.
+In the United States, a company going public is 19% employee-owned, while in the Netherlands, it's only 4%.

-We have the talent.
-We are just missing this so-called flywheel effect, where successful startups lead to more startups.
+We've got the talent.
+We just lack this so-called flywheel effect, where successful startups lead to more startups.

-Complex regulations are holding back the economy and innovation capability of the Netherlands.
-We are rapidly losing promising companies to countries like the US, the UK, Israel, and other countries where this is well organized.
-To secure future earning potential, the Netherlands must change course.
+Complex regulations are therefore holding back the Dutch economy and its innovative capabilities.
+We're quickly losing promising companies to countries like the US, the UK, Israel, and others where this is well organized.
+To secure future earning potential, the Netherlands must take a different path.

 We therefore urge you to:

-Improved legislation regarding employee participation will directly lead to more prosperity and innovation in the Netherlands.
+Improved legislation around employee participation will directly lead to greater prosperity and innovation in the Netherlands.

 Sign the petition up top